 Bumps on the tongue come in many other varieties.
 Tongue fissures, shallow or deep grooves on the surface of the tongue, are usually bumpy and trap food, according to Omid Mehdizadeh, MD, an otolaryngologist and laryngologist at Providence Saint John’s Health Center in Santa Monica, California.
 They are associated with Sjogren’s syndrome, an autoimmune disorder that also causes dry eyes and dry mouth, as well as Down syndrome, and tongue inflammation, too.
 These grooves or bumps on the tongue are harmless, but oral hygiene is crucial if you have fissures.
 Cleaning the tongue prevents irritation and possibly bad breath from lingering foods, according to AAOM.

 People with white patches or plaque-like spots or bumps on the tongue might be dealing with leukoplakia.
 Dr. Mehdizadeh says this often occurs in people who smoke, dip, or chew tobacco as it irritates the tongue.
 If you think you have leukoplakia, Dr. Mehdizadeh says treatment might include a biopsy to rule out cancer.
 Similarly, squamous cell carcinoma are thick white or red lesions that might be painful and are associated with alcohol and tobacco use, too, according to Dr. Mehdizadeh.

 Still, other possible reasons for various tongue bumps include everything from Epstein-Barr virus (EBV) and herpes, to human papillomavirus (HPV).
 People with EBV could have oral hair leukoplakia, white, sometimes hairy, patches on the tongue; people with HPV could have papilloma bumps; and people with herpes develop cold sore blisters on the tongue, gums, or mouth.
-(Here are more secrets your tongue can reveal about your health.)

 The worst case scenario…